Social impact of the COVID-19 pandemic in the United Kingdom: Royal family

 Princes William and Harry both sent messages out via social media in response to the pandemic on 19 March.
 The Duke and Duchess of Cambridge supported a PHE campaign to protect people's mental health.
 William remotely opened the Nightingale Hospital at the National Exhibition Centre on 16 April.
 Prince William allowed land at Kensington Palace to be used for refuelling air ambulances.
 The Duchess of Cambridge launched a new initiative with the National Portrait Gallery called "Hold Still", to highlight heroes and helpers and acts of kindness.
 The Royal Foundation launched a mental health initiative called "Our Frontline".
 Prince Philip issued a rare statement on 20 April, in which he thanked key workers.
 The Countess of Wessex and Princess Eugenie helped charities in preparing and delivering food to NHS staff amidst the pandemic.
 Sarah, Duchess of York's foundation the Sarah's Trust helped with providing aid for NHS, care home and hospice staff by delivering more than 150,000 items, including food, masks, scrubs, and toiletries.
 The Duke of Cambridge also volunteered for the crisis helpline Shout 85258, providing anonymous mental support via text message to people during the lockdown.

-Further royal events in May and June were postponed or cancelled including Princess Beatrice's wedding.
+Further royal events in May and June were scaled back or cancelled including Princess Beatrice's wedding.